 - Secondly: the Underdeveloped world and India eventually attain the present level of CO2 emissions/head in China: 6.92 tonnes/head/annum.

-These values give a reasonable range of estimates and show how the inevitable CO2 emissions growth in the Developing World would swamp any CO2 reductions made by Western nations in the name of controlling climate.
+These values give a reasonable range of estimates and show how the inevitable CO2 emissions growth in the Developing World would negate and swamp any CO2 reductions made by Western nations in the name of controlling climate.

 Starting point 2020

 BP releases its review of World Energy every year and their most recent CO2 emissions data was released for the end of 2019.
 This data set is used as the foundation of the following speculative calculations.

 This post uses current 2020 CO2 emissions status as provided in current BP (British Petroleum) dataset.
 The comprehensive BP data is reclassified into major Nation groups as shown below:

 The progress of CO2 emissions shown as current tonnes/ head according to the BP data is set out below.